Rahulvermakk/amazon-clone/README.md

 # amazon-clone
-This is amazon clone made by me
+This is amazon clone made by me.